unicode-org/icu/icu4c/source/samples/uciter8/readme.txt

-Copyright (c) 2003-2005, International Business Machines Corporation and others.
-All Rights Reserved.
+Copyright (C) 2016 and later: Unicode, Inc. and others.
+License & terms of use: http://www.unicode.org/copyright.html
 uciter8: Lenient reading of 8-bit Unicode with a UCharIterator

 This sample demonstrates reading